Reticular connective tissue

-Reticular connective tissue is a type of connective tissue with a network of reticular fibers, made of type III collagen (reticulum = net or network).
-Reticular fibers are not unique to reticular connective tissue, but only in this type they are dominant.
+In cellular biology, reticular connective tissue is a type of connective tissue with a network of reticular fibers, made of type III collagen (reticulum = net or network).
+Reticular fibers are not unique to reticular connective tissue, but only in this tissue type are they dominant.

 Reticular fibers are synthesized by special fibroblasts called reticular cells.
 The fibers are thin branching structures.

 Location

-Reticular connective tissue is found around the kidney, liver, the spleen, and lymph nodes, Peyer' patches as well as in bone marrow.
+Reticular connective tissue is found around the kidney, liver, the spleen, and lymph nodes, Peyer's patches as well as in bone marrow.

 Function

 The fibers form a soft skeleton (stroma) to support the lymphoid organs (lymph node stromal cells, red bone marrow, and spleen).

 Adipose tissue is held together by reticular fibers.

 Staining

 They can be identified in histology by staining with a heavy metal like silver or the PAS stain that stains carbohydrates.

 Gordon and Gold can also be used.

 Appearance

 Reticular connective tissue resembles areolar connective tissue, but the only fibers in its matrix are reticular fibers, which form a delicate network along which fibroblasts called reticular cells lie scattered.
 Although reticular fibers are widely distributed in the body, reticular tissue is limited to certain sites.
 It forms a labyrinth-like stroma (literally, "bed or "mattress"), or internal framework, that can support many free blood cells (largely lymphocytes) in lymph nodes, the spleen, and red bone marrow.